Ukrainian journalist who chronicled Russian occupation, 27-year-old Ukrainian journalist dies in prison

 Nine months passed before the Russian authorities confirmed that the journalist was detained.
 They did not give a reason.

-The document stated that the body of the journalist would be returned as part of a swap organised by and Ukraine to exchange soldiers killed in battle.
+The document stated that the body of the journalist would be returned as part of a swap organised by Russia and Ukraine to exchange soldiers killed in battle.
 The death date is given as 19th September.

 There was no explanation.